 After ten years Val May took up the reins of Artistic Director and built on this success, continuing to balance classical and popular theatre with Shakespeare, Shaw, Ibsen and Chekhov rubbing shoulders with Coward, Priestley, Ayckbourn and Stoppard.
-Thirty-four premieres were staged from mammoth musicals to distinguished modern works by Michael Frayn and Anthony Shaffer.
-Closer relationships were developed with West End managements.
-As a result, twenty-seven productions transferred during the decade, which enabled the theatre to stand on its own two feet and withstand the withdrawal of the Arts Council subsidy with the support of Guildford Borough Council and the loyal Guildford audience.
+From mammoth musicals to distinguished modern works by Michael Frayn and Anthony Shaffer, 34 premieres were staged and 27 productions transferred to London’s West End during the decade, which enabled the theatre to stand on its own two feet and withstand the withdrawal of the Arts Council subsidy.